valedami/valedami.github.io/projects.md

 <a href="/images/alcesti1.jpg"><img src="/thumbs/alcesti1.jpg"></a>
 </div>

-## _December 2014-May 2015_ The Space Between

-From December 2014 to May 2015: permanent workshop with Daniele Ninarello.
-Choreography from Daniele Ninarello, creation for Interplay#2015, collaboration BelfioreMC and Cecchi Point Torino.

-## _December 2014-May 2015_ Collaborate creating "Idilli difficili"
+## _December 2014-May 2015_ Collaborate creating "Idilli difficili"; collaboration and assistant in creation

 February to May 2015.
 By Daniela Paci and Marco Lorenzi.
 Organized by Maria Cristina Fontanelle for Cecchi Point, Torino.
+Taken from a book by Italo Calvino, Idilli difficili is a trip into absurde scenes, a naive game in sweetness and fears. the idea is to keep working with the dancers and actors on the same line during February 2016.

 ## _November/December 2014_ InstantaNEO